Tips for Preparing for Retirement

 For those preparing for their golden years, here’s what to mull over beyond their 401(k):

 Depending on when you were born, full retirement benefits begin between age 66 and 67, explains Jeffrey Burke, financial advisor of 7th Street Financial.
 “You can start to collect as early as age 62, but if you decide to collect early, beware that benefits are reduced by about 6 percent a year,” says Burke.
-“On the flipside, if you can wait until age 70 before collecting, your benefits will increase 8 percent each year you wait.
+“On the flipside, if you can wait until age 70 before collecting, your benefits will increase 8% each year you wait.
 So this really comes down to how long you can wait before needing this income.”

 You’ll have to look at your entire financial picture to see when you should start collecting your benefits.
 For instance, you’ll want to review how much you have in personal savings, any pension plans, and assets such as income from rental properties or a business.
 Other financial considerations include what your preferred standard of living is — or what you can reasonably afford — and if you’ll be making any other lifestyle changes.